portableant/personal-blog/_drafts/preparing-the-british-museum-bronze-age-index-for-transcription269-revision-v1-Preparing-the-British-Museum-Bronze-Age-index-for-transcription.md

 This project is very exciting for the BM and especially for our curatorial staff.
-It could unlock new opportunities and Neil sums up very succinctly, why we are doing this public archaeology project, so we&#8217;ll leave it to him:
+It could unlock new opportunities and Neil sums up very succinctly, why we are doing this public archaeology project, so we'll leave it to him:

 <blockquote class="twitter-tweet" data-width="500" data-dnt="true">
   <p lang="en" dir="ltr">